 Web search is based on keywords and phrases people use when they want to find something on the Internet.
 So you need to help them find you by selecting predictive keywords, and it can all start with your domain name.

-If you get it right, you will get a lot of visitors to your new site.
+If you get it right, you will get a lot of visitors to your new website.

-So what are the do’s and don’t’s when selecting domain names?
+So what are the do’s and don’t’s when selecting perfect domain names?

 Common features of poor domain names

 Before you rush in to buy a domain name for your site, here are some very basic mistakes you should avoid.

 1. No one will search for you by name.
 Well, except for your close family and friends perhaps.
 So using your name in any form in your domain name is not going to gain much traffic.